Homayoun-MH/GaAs-Band-Structure/README.txt

 ===================
 In the name of God

-This is a class project written for Quantum Transport course;
+It was a project written for Quantum Transport course;
-Which is based on the following book and it's matlab code appendix:
+Which is based on the following book and it's appendix:
   "Quantum Transport:Atom to Transistor" by Professor Supriyo Datta.

 E(k) is calculated by finding the eigenvalues of the matrix in Eq.
 (5.3.3) for each value of k